≡ Menu

 Life Span: 10 to 12 years

-Dog Breed Classification: Sporting group
+Dog Breed Classification: Sporting Group

-Origin of the Clumber Spaniel.
+Origin of the Clumber Spaniel

-As one of the oldest Spaniel breeds, these guys also tend to be the largest or “stockiest” as well.
-You see, while these guys may not be the most “popular” of all the Spaniel breeds out there, they have been around for quite a while, since the 1700’s in fact.
+As one of the oldest Spaniel breeds, these guys also tend to be the largest or “stockiest” as well.”
+You see, while these guys may not be the most “popular” “of all Spaniel breeds out there, they have been around for quite a while, since the 1700s.
+Dur1700’shis time, France was in the midst of a revolution, the French Revolution, which inspired the Duc de Noailles of France to move his Spaniel kennel from France to the Duke of Newcastle’Newcastle’s Clumber Park in Nottinghamshire, England.

 Clumber Spaniels in America

 The Clumber was taken to America by an officer stationed at Nova Scotia during the 18th Century.
-As a result, they became one of the first ten breeds to be recognized by the American Kennel Club – which makes him a bit famous considering how world renowned this organization is!
+As a result, they became one of the first ten breeds to be recognized by the American Kennel Club – which makes him a bit famous, considering how world-renowned this organization is!

 In fact…